brontosaurusrex/brontosaurusrex.github.io/books.md

 > TIFFANY B. BROWN, CSS has grown from a language for formatting documents into a robust language for designing web applications.
 Its syntax is easy to learn, making CSS a great entry point for those new to programming.
 Indeed, it's often the second language that developers learn, right behind HTML.

+## Tesla: Man Out of Time

+>  Margaret Cheney explores the brilliant and prescient mind of Nikola Tesla, one of the twentieth century’s greatest scientists and inventors.
+(TO READ)

 ## Byte of vim

 [https://vim.swaroopch.com/](https://vim.swaroopch.com)